jasonwilkens/portfolio/README.md

 Photographs
 -----------
 I took almost all the photographs used, and the rest were taken by coworkers.
+I used media queries in my CSS to make background images responsive.
+For images that were part of my content, I used the srcset attribute to make them responsive.

 Images
 ------